 Facultade de Filoloxía e Tradución (office N 1).
 Campus Universitario.
 E-36310 Vigo.

-Rosalía Rodríguez-Vázquez is a lecturer at the Department of English, French and German (University of Vigo), where she teaches at both graduate and postgraduate level.
+Rosalía Rodríguez-Vázquez is Associate Professor at the Department of English, French and German (University of Vigo), where she teaches at both graduate and postgraduate level.
+She is also a founder member and co-director of the Language and Cognition Lab (Lang&Co.
+Lab) of the University of Vigo.

 Rosalía graduated in English Language and Literature from the University of Vigo with the Premio Extraordinario Fin de Carreira (University of Vigo Award, Galician Government Award).
 She also completed a degree in Music (Flute Performance Major) at the Conservatoire of Vigo.